illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 - `last_modification` is the last time the file's metadata was changed.
 - `last_change` is last time the file was changed with `write(2)`.
 - `direct_nodes` is an array where the `direct_nodes[i]` is the `i`th data block's offset from the `data_root`.
-- `single_indirect` is a node that points to another inode. **This is not how real filesystems do it, real filesystems point to a data_block that contains numbers of other data_blocks.
-The inode at this number is only going to be used for its direct nodes; none of the metadata at this inode is going to be valid.**
+- `single_indirect` points to another inode that contains additional data blocks for this file. *The inode at this number is only going to be used for its direct nodes; none of the metadata at this inode is going to be valid.* **In real filesystems, the single indirect block is a *data block* that points to other data blocks, but here, it is an inode.**

 {% highlight c %}